 Colloquium Requirement (three one-semester courses)

 Although all political science courses teach students to generate and test hypotheses about political processes, relationships and institutions and/or engage in conceptual analysis and interpretation of political ideas, arguments and phenomena, students are encouraged to do this at a higher level in their two required colloquia.
 These colloquia feature intensive, small group discussions and a major research paper, and provide students with an opportunity to work more independently than they probably have in previous courses.

 The colloquium format involves weekly discussion of readings, and development of research skills through completion of a 25- to 30-page research paper, constituting the major piece of written work for the course.
 Admission is limited to sixteen students who are assigned by the department, not by individual instructors.
 Students must have completed one lecture course in the relevant subfield before enrolling in the colloquium (or must receive special permission from the instructor for that requirement to be waived).
 The three required colloquia must be taken with different Barnard instructors and selected from the asterisked colloquium offerings listed in the Barnard course catalogue.
 Columbia seminars do not fulfill this requirement.

 If you plan on spending part or all of junior year abroad:

 This will require some long-term planning and consultation with your advisor and the Department Representative.
-If you plan to be away for the entire junior year, you may wish to plan on taking a colloquium during your sophomore year.
+If you plan to be away for the entire junior year, you may need to take a colloquium during your sophomore year.
 Indicate on your colloquium application that you plan to be abroad one or both semesters of your junior year.